seniorjoinu/ic-stable-memory/README.md

-# IC stable memory
+# IC Stable Memory

-With this library you can:
+With this Rust library you can:
 * use __stable variables__ in your code - they store their data completely in stable memory, so you don't have to do your regular routine serializing/deserializing them in `pre_updage`/`post_upgrade` hooks
 * use __stable collections__, like `SVec` and `SHashMap` which work directly with stable memory and are able to hold as many data as the subnet would allow your canister to hold